 Let’s get started!

 Just starting out with a new GrapheneOS phone?
 Check out our quick (ish?) start guide to help get you going.
-If you purchased a phone from us, much of this work is already done for you, but if you’re going DIY route then this will for certain help you with getting started with your new GrapheneOS device.
+If you purchased a phone from us, much of this work is already done for you, but if you’re going the DIY route then this will for certain help you with getting started with your new GrapheneOS device.
+To learn more about GrapheneOS, check out this page here.

-If using an app that requires Google Services Framework (Google Play Store app), download the app and then if it won’t work properly without GSF, swipe up from your home screen and select the Apps app.
+If using an app that requires Google Services Framework (Google Play Store app), download the app and then if it won’t work properly without GSF, swipe up from your home screen and select the App Store application.
 Within this app you can choose to enable Google services.
 This allows the app to have full function, but won’t allow Google to grab other information from the phone, and isolates it within its own sandboxed environment.

 GrapheneOS Quick Start Guide (generic) – GrapheneGoat v24.07